Papilionanthe Miss Joaquim: History

-In 2016, National Parks Board and National Heritage Board officially acknowledged Joaquim created the orchid.
+In 2016, the National Parks Board and National Heritage Board of Singapore officially acknowledged Joaquim created the orchid after an NHB "review of all historical source materials" rejected persistent claims that the plant actually came about as a natural hybrid.

 The scientific name as of 2019 is Papilionanthe Miss Joaquim, as both parent species are now placed in the genus Papilionanthe.